apriori/xfbuild/readme.txt

             PATH=$PATH:/home/username/dev/xfBuild/
             export PATH

+    Self-Build Note:
+        You might get file overwrite errors if you try to build xfBuild with itself.
+Make sure you're not outputting over the executable you're already running.

 == Using xfBuild ==
     Run xfBuild to see all the options.
     To get an executable use the +o switch: